Updated: Nov 26

 Chronic obstructive pulmonary disease (COPD)

-How can we reduce the effects of ACEs and toxic stress?
+How can we reduce the effects of ACEs or childhood trauma, and toxic stress?

 If you have children, or work with children, early interventions can be very powerful.